Low-energy optical properties of the non-magnetic kagome metal CsV$_3$Sb$_5$: Results and Discussion

 The difference optical conductivity clearly demonstrates the density-wave like spectral weight redistribution as given in Fig.~\ref{CDW}.
 The SW suppressed at low energies is recovered in the higher-energy range around 0.5~eV with a maximum at 0.2~eV.
 Here, we utilized the zero-crossing point as the scale for the density-wave gap (2$\Delta$) in line with the previous studies~\cite{Schafgans2012}.
+Alternatively, we subtracted the Drude part at each temperature and extrapolated the steepest part of the edge to zero with a straight line.
+This procedure led to the very similar values of \DCDW\ and their temperature dependence.
+We also note that positive values seen in the difference spectra at very low energies in Fig.~\ref{CDW}(a) are caused by the sharpening of the Drude peak and do not affect the estimate of the gap using zero crossing.
+Moreover, our \DCDW\ value at low temperatures is consistent with the recent estimate from ARPES on \CVS\ \cite{Wang2021}.

-In principle, the thermodynamics of the CDW state resembles that of a superconducting ground state \cite{Gruener1988}.
-Therefore, it is natural to compare the temperature dependence of the CDW gap with the characteristic BCS type form, where the gap vanishes at \DCDW\ $= 1.76k_{\rm B}$\Tc.
-This simple assumption yields a CDW transition temperature of around 513~K for the obtained gap value of $\sim$~78~meV and significantly exceeds the experimental value of 94~K. The mean-field description of CDW formation neglects the fluctuation phenomena, which might be at the center of this mismatch and especially become important in higher dimensions.
-The general picture reveals that the fluctuations should strongly suppress the CDW transition temperature below the mean-field estimate (\Tc\ $< T_{mean field}$).
-Furthermore, even though directional correlations can form below \Tc, the long range order may only be formed when the neighboring correlations start to couple together leading to a temperature scale of $T_{\rm longrange} <$ \Tc\ $<T_{mean field}$.
+In principle, the thermodynamics of the CDW state should resemble that of a superconducting state \cite{Gruener1988}.
+Therefore, it is natural to compare the temperature dependence of the CDW gap with the characteristic BCS-type form, where the gap vanishes at \DCDW\ $= 1.76k_{\rm B}$\Tc.
+This simple assumption yields a CDW transition temperature of around 513~K for the obtained gap value of $\sim$~78~meV and significantly exceeds the experimental value of 94~K. The mean-field description of CDW formation neglects the fluctuation phenomena, which might be at the center of this mismatch and especially become important in higher dimensions (d$>$1).
+The general picture reveals that the fluctuations should strongly suppress the CDW transition temperature below the mean-field estimate (\Tc\ $< T_{\rm mean-field}$).
+Furthermore, even though directional correlations can form below \Tc, the long range order may only be formed when the neighboring correlations start to couple together leading to a temperature scale of $T_{\rm long-range} <$ \Tc\ $<T_{\rm mean-field}$.
 Considering the 2D nature of the studied system, it may also be relevant in the current case.